 It really depends on the type of foundation that you are using.
 Certain ingredients found in foundations and trigger acne and make you break out.
 Common ingredients associated with breakouts are:

 Silicones – You may be surprised but silicone by itself is actually hypoallergenic and non-comedogenic.
 What makes them problematic is the fact that they allow other ingredients to penetrate into your skin.
-According to skin care expert Renée Rouleau, if there are other ingredients in your silicone foundation that doesn’t work well with oily or acne skin, the silicone may create a way for these ingredients to block your pores, which leads to acne complications.
+If there are other ingredients in your silicone foundation that doesn’t work well with oily or acne skin, the silicone may create a way for these ingredients to block your pores, which leads to acne complications.

-Alcohol – According to the experts at ExposedSkinCare.com, alcohol changes your hormone levels.
+Alcohol – Alcohol changes your hormone levels.
 An imbalance in your hormone levels causes your skin to breakout.
 Furthermore, alcohol suppresses your immune system, which is responsible for fighting acne bacteria in your skin.

 I’ve only listed a few common ingredients here that I have had bad experience with.
 If you want a complete list, check out this list from CarySkinCare.com!